 As a global city, New York City has become a leader in studying, planning for, and implementing solutions in response to various aspects of extreme climate change.
 In a time of ever-increasing sea-level rise, projects conceived to protect New York City and the entire metropolitan area can range from small-scale, local solutions to large-scale, multi-jurisdictional projects that can be measured in billions of dollars.

 - What are the best mitigation and adaptation strategies?

 - How can we protect our people, cities, communities, landscapes, and infrastructure in the future?

 - What are the costs?
 Social and community, financial, insurance, health and mental health, etc.?

 - What else should be on the table?

-Join AIA-NY for a dialogue to address some of these issues.
+Join ASLA-NY and AIA-NY for a dialogue to address some of these issues.
 Robert Yaro, President Emeritus of the Regional Plan Association, (RPA) and Professor of Practice at PennDesign, and Klaus Jacob, Special Research Scientist at Columbia University’s Lamont-Doherty Earth Observatory, will discuss these and other questions.
-Ellen Neises, Executive Director of PennPraxis and Adjunct Professor of Landscape Architecture, will moderate.
+Marilyn Jordan Taylor, FAIA, Professor of Architecture and Urban Design and former Dean, PennDesign, will moderate.

 1.5 LACES Offered